ntampellini/TSCoDe/docs/operators_keywords.rst

 -  **PKA** - Specify the reference pKa for a compound in multimolecular pKa calculation runs.
 Syntax: ``PKA(mol.xyz)=11``

--  **PROCS** - Manually set the number of cores to be used in a parallel ORCA calculation, overriding the default value in ``settings.py``.
+-  **PROCS** - Manually set the number of cores to be used in each higher level (non-force field) calculation, overriding the value in ``settings.py``.
 Syntax: ``PROCS=32``

 -  **REFINE** - Same as calling ``refine>`` on a multimolecular file.